-Education choice levels the playing field between schools and allows parents to act as a check on a system that is otherwise disposed to monopolistic pitfalls.

-education, but once they do, they cannot disqualify a school solely for religious reasons.
+Education choice levels the playing field between schools and allows parents to act as a check on a system that is otherwise disposed to monopolistic pitfalls. best suited to that student regardless of religious content.
+Neither of these decisions compels states to subsidize private education, but once they do, they cannot disqualify a school solely for religious reasons.
 Now that Idaho's Blaine Amendment is no longer a kill switch for universal education choice, a rigorous policy debate can occur on a level playing field.